 This page provides information on creating links to licensed library resources from your Moodle and course web pages.
+You can also contact Access Services staff who can create these persistent links for you.

 Many library databases provide a stable or persistent URL that permits quick and easy subsequent access to an article or e-book (URLs displayed in the URL field of your browser may not work for subsequent access to content in library databases).